 Changes to bootstrap files require an engine restart.

 Node parameters

 These parameters are set inside the JQM database table named NODE.
-There is no GUI or CLI to modify these, therefore they have to be altered directly inside the database with your tool of choice.
+They have to be altered through the GUI, through the CLI options or directly inside the database with your tool of choice.